 - Driven to Suicide: Discussed in "Serenade of Self-Destruction".

 - Dye Hard: Simone is a natural brunette (link).

-- Epic Instrumental Opener: One at the start of every album, but three most recent albums each have one more in the middle ("LaĎpetach Chatat Rovetz", "The Price of Freedom" and "Anima").
+- Epic Instrumental Opener: One at the start of every album, but their more recent albums each have one more in the middle ("LaĎpetach Chatat Rovetz", "The Price of Freedom", "Anima" and "The Fifth Guardian").

 - Epic Rocking: The title tracks of each album, but usually at least one other track:

 - The Phantom Agony: "FaÁade of Reality" clocks in at 8:12, and the title track at 8:59.